MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-data.md

 -   Drop-down - Displays the set of options that exist for the field.
 You can select only one of the options.

-## Copying and Pasting Fields and Lines
+## Copying and Pasting FAQ Fields and Lines

 You can copy one or more rows from a list or a single field on a page, and then paste what you copied into the same page, another page, or an external document (like Microsoft Excel and Outlook email).
 In short, to copy, you press CTRL+C (cmd+C in macOS) on your keyboard.
 To paste, you press CTRL+V (cmd+V in macOS).

 In a list, to copy the field in the same column of the row above, and paste it into the current row, just press F8.

-For more information, see [Copying and Pasting](ui-copy-paste.md).
+For more information, see [Copying and Pasting FAQ](ui-copy-paste.md).

 ## Filtering Line Items